Grand River Pedestrian Bridge, 2017

 New Proposal, 2017

 Realising that the reason behind the city's decision, Josh and Justin created a new proposal that would cut costs significantly with help from Walters Inc. and met with the mayor to discuss alternative designs for the bridge.
 The mayor showed interested but the tender has already been sent out and any change in the design would be cost prohibiting.

 Our design of the Grand River Pedestrian Bridge both respect the history of Galt and yearn for the future of the city.
 The proposal carefully makes use of material and lighting to create a new bridge that lightly touches over the Grand River.
 Through the use of weathered steel, the bridge pays homage to the railway that once ran across Galt at the height of the mill industry.

-In 2016, Joshua and Justin continued the development of the bridge with The Ventin Group.
-There, a new concept was developed that reflected the textile industry in the city.
 In the winter of 2017, the City of Cambridge entered into an agreement with Bronte Construction of Oakville to construct the Grand River Pedestrian Bridge.